trueos/trueos-docs/trueos-handbook/helpsupport.rst

  run0: MAC/BBP RT3070 (rev 0x0201), RF RT2020 (MIMO 1T1R), address 00:25:9c:9f:a2:30
  run0: firmware RT2870 loaded

-If the desired interface does not show up in :command:`ifconfig` or :command:`dmesg`, it is possible a driver for this card is not provided with the operating system.
-If the interface is built into the motherboard of the computer, use the :command:`pciconf` command to find out the type of card:
+If the desired interface does not show up with :command:`ifconfig` or :command:`dmesg`, it is possible a driver for this card is not provided with the operating system.
+If the interface is built into the motherboard of the computer, use the :command:`pciconf` command to discover the type of card:

 .. code-block:: none